intelsdi-x/snap/docs/SECURE_PLUGIN_COMMUNICATION.md

 ### Obtaining self-signed TLS certificates for tests

-The following intstructions will result in TLS certificate files.
+The following instructions will result in self-signed TLS certificate files.
 These files may be used for manual tests.
+For officially signed certificates refer to document [SETUP_TLS_CERTIFICATES](SETUP_TLS_CERTIFICATES.md).
 1. Install tool [certstrap](https://github.com/square/certstrap) for generating test certificates.
 Further steps will assume that `certstrap` is available under `$PATH` location.
 1. Generate root CA certificate:
     ```
-    certstrap init --cn "snaptest-ca" --o "snaptest" --ou "ca" --key-bits 2048 --years 1 --passphrase '
+    certstrap init --cn "snaptest-ca" --o "snaptest" --ou "ca" --key-bits 2048 --years 1 --passphrase ''
     ```
 1. **optional** Install root CA certificate in the system:
     ```